ccbogel/QualCoder/README.md

 You also need to run this command from the terminal for pdf importing:

-`sudo python3 -m pip install pdfminer.six openpyxl ebooklib`
+`sudo python3 -m pip install pdfminer.six openpyxl ebooklib SpeechRecognition`

 In the terminal, Go to the QualCoder-master folder, type: